unilincoln/ICT-Policies/Acceptable Use Policy.rst

 #.
 Download any software, data or other material without implementing effective virus protection measures.
 The University provides virus protection software to authorised users free of charge (contact the ICT Service Desk on x6500 or helpdesk@lincoln.ac.uk for more information).
 #.
 Intentionally interfere with the normal operation of the network, including the propagation of computer viruses or sustained high volume network traffic that substantially hinders others in their use of the network.
 #.
 Monitor network traffic or contents, or scan devices connected to the network without written authorisation from the Head of ICT Services.
 #.
-Upload to the internet or 'cloud' based storage (e.g. Dropbox) Personal or Confidential information without authorisation from your supervisor or line manager AND without ensuring it is strongly encrypted (the ICT Service Desk on x6500 or helpdesk@lincoln.ac.uk can advise on this).
+Upload to the Internet or 'cloud' based storage (e.g. Dropbox) Personal or Confidential information without authorisation from your supervisor or line manager AND without ensuring it is strongly encrypted (the ICT Service Desk on x6500 or helpdesk@lincoln.ac.uk can advise on this).

 ----------------------------------------------
 Mobiles, Laptops, Tablets and Portable Storage